CleverComponents/Clever-Internet-Suite-Tutorials/vcl/SendTelegramPhoto/README.md

 The program represents a Delphi tutorial that utilizes the Clever HTTP and HttpRequest components to submit an image to a Telegram channel using [Telegram Bot API](https://core.telegram.org/bots/api)

 This Delphi program represents a mostly simple demos and by no means, a complete application.
-It's intended to demonstrate how to use the [HTTP Client](https://www.clevercomponents.com/products/inetsuite/httpclient.asp) together with the [HTTP Request](https://www.clevercomponents.com/products/inetsuite/requestbuilder.asp) components in your Delphi application.
+It's intended to demonstrate how to use the [HTTP Client](https://www.clevercomponents.com/products/inetsuite/httpclient.asp) together with the [HTTP Request](https://www.clevercomponents.com/products/inetsuite/requestbuilder.asp) component in your Delphi application.

 The program allows you to load an image using the TImage VCL component, save the image source in to a stream, and substitute the derived stream to the REST API request using the OnLoadData event of the HTTP Request component.